jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

     **NB.** this doesn't change the background colour of interactive widgets (Entry, TextArea, etc).
 If you also want to update those, set `override` to True.
     It's also possible to set a `tint` - this will determine an appropriate colour to set mouse-over, highlight colours, etc. It is set automatically if `override` is True.

-* `.setFg(colour, override=False)`
-    Set the foreground colour for the entire GUI.
-This sould affect all widgets, and will overrirde any existing colours.
-    If override is set to True, then even the foreground

 ###Font

 You can describe a font using a String or a Tuple.
 There are three properties that can be set: